 Organizational Capacity

 Innovation requires time, talent, and budget.
 You can't ask people to innovate in their spare time.
+The people and culture dimensions of innovation capacity connect directly to building HR systems that support growth.

 - Dedicated time for innovation